This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Rattlesnakes May Sleep in Various Locations

-Larger Snakes Sleep Higher Off the Ground
+Larger Snakes Sleep Higher Off The Ground

 Physiological Changes During Snake Sleep